Getting Stuck: How the School Environment can Prevent Pupils Transition

-Autism can create barriers, we as teachers can also unwittingly create barriers.
+Autism can create barriers to inclusive education, we as teachers can also unwittingly create barriers to including pupils and making their education as effective as possible.
 We must take a moment to consider our actions and decisions in terms of how they may create issues for those we are responsible for educating.
 The environment is also a source of barriers for some of our students.
+As educators, we must be thoughtful about how our words, actions, and environment can unintentionally exclude or hinder students – especially those with autism who may face additional psychological barriers.
+A few things for us all to reflect on:

 Audio Narration here:

-A lot of these barriers are caused by transition, transition is change.
+A lot of these barriers are caused by the need to transition, transition is change.
 Whether this be a change in location, activity, staff or students in the room.
 All of these things and more are a source of uncertainty and anxiety.

 To give an example the picture below is the doorway between two rooms.
 There is no actual door so no physical barrier, right?
 Well not for most of us, not even for most of my students all of whom have a diagnosis of ASD.
 However for one young man this represents a barrier as real to him as the second image would for me.
 It is a visual barrier that he processes as real.